 In the Democratic Republic of the Congo, Humanity & Inclusion continues to run programs under the operating name "Handicap International."

-Present in the Democratic Republic of Congo (DRC) since 1994, Handicap International provides rehabilitation to people with disabilities and victims of violence, promotes the inclusion of children with disabilities in schools, works to prevent disabilities in babies, and provides logistics support to other NGOs.
+Present in the Democratic Republic of the Congo (DRC) since 1994, Handicap International provides rehabilitation to people with disabilities and victims of violence, promotes the inclusion of children with disabilities in schools, works to prevent disabilities in babies, and provides logistics support to other NGOs.
 To carry out its development and emergency activities in the DRC, Handicap International employs 95 national staff and 15 expatriate staff.

 The DRC is among the poorest countries in Africa, where 89% of people live on less than $2 per day.
 It is the second largest and one of the most multi-ethnic countries in Africa.
 It is also considered to be the world's largest French-speaking country.
 Over the last 20 years, civil war in eastern DRC has resulted in millions of deaths and injuries and massive population displacement.
 According to UNHCR, as of July 2017, more than 452,000 refugees are hosted in DRC, which is also home to more than 2.2 million internally displaced people (IDPs), while 467,000 Congolese refugees live in neighboring countries.
 Faced with the DRC’s staggering needs, Handicap International employs its full spectrum of services, from rehabilitation and preventive care to emergency assistance.